API Reference

 Return Value

-Returns a Promise that resolves to an array of search results, each containing an ID, metadata, and distance score.
+Returns a Promise that resolves to an array of search results, each containing an ID, key, metadata, and similarity score.

 const results = await context.vector.search('product-descriptions', {